34 animals of the Galapagos Islands – where and when to find them

 Red Lobster

-You can find them almost everywhere on a sea bed of the Galapagos underwater world.
-They eat the rest of dead animals so if you are a lobster eater maybe you want to reconsider that.
-Yes, also the crabs and shrimps are considered the cleaner of the ocean.
+You can find them almost everywhere on the sea bed of the Galapagos underwater world.
+They eat the rest of the dead animals, so if you are a lobster eater, maybe you want to reconsider that.
+Yes, crabs and shrimp are also considered to be cleaner in the ocean.
 Go figure!
-Although the population is making a slow comeback due to the newly imposed fishing regulation from 2008.
+However, the population is making a slow comeback due to the newly imposed fishing regulation in 2008.

 Final notes

-Please mind that this information is based on the following sources:
+Please note that this information is based on the following sources:

 Pictures are from Shutterstock except for the ones with my name on it, the Great Blue Heron and the Albatros Family.:)